 By Stan & Jan Berenstain

-We started off the week by reading Berenstain Bears Down on the Farm by Stan & Jan Berenstain.
-I love how this book captures all of the chores that farmers do in a day, from milking the cow to picking vegetables to feeding the chickens.
-Surprisingly, what actually happens on a farm is a topic not found in many farm books for kids, and that is why I love this book.
+We kicked off the week with Berenstain Bears Down on the Farm by Stan and Jan Berenstain.
+This book captures a full day of farm life, from milking cows to picking vegetables to feeding chickens.
+Many farm books for preschoolers skip over what really happens on a farm, which is exactly why this one stands out!

 Questions: